Dr. Reddy's Laboratories Q4 24/25 Earnings Call Transcript

 Erez Israeli

-Reddy's delivered another year of robust performance, marked by highest ever annual revenues and profits.
-Fiscal year twenty twenty five was characterized by double digit growth across all business segments.
-During the period, we continued to present our growth and our businesses while investing and building our three strategic growth area, namely consumer health, innovation and biosimilars.
-Our efforts remain focused on driving operational efficiencies, strengthening our pipeline and enhancing organizational capabilities.
-In parallel, we execute on value accretive inorganic initiatives to complement our organic growth in alignment with our stated strategic objectives.
+Thank you, MVN, and a very good morning and good evening to everyone.
+Dr. Reddy's delivered another year of robust performance, marked by highest-ever annual revenues and profits.
+Fiscal year 2025 was characterized by double-digit growth across all business segments.
+During the period, we continued to strengthen our core generic businesses while investing and building our three strategic growth areas, namely Consumer Health, Innovation, and Biosimilars.

 Erez Israeli